fabou-uobaf/VaQuERo/README.md

 	--highlight=CHARACTER
 		List of variants which should be plotted at the bottom axis.
-List separated by semicolon [default: B.1.1.7;B.1.617.2]
+List separated by semicolon [default: B.1.1.7;B.1.617.2] --colorBase=CHARACTER
+		List of base variants.
+All offsprings of these variants will be assigned with similar colors in the respective plots [default: BA.1;BA.2;BA.5]

 	-h, --help
 		Show help message and exit.